-and an and a state of the
+and an and a second second

 Lord bath Portraiture Meda/

 Henry

 After the medals have been pressed the process of finishing your medals begins.
 The pressed, 'raw' medals are put through many stages of careful preparation to achieve the required level of finish.
 Solid silver or gold medals are sent to the London Assay Office for testing and hallmarking.